 Automation is key for busy HR professionals – there are many repetitive, manual processes in the day-to-day that could be reduced to save time.
 This alone is a solid case to invest in AI.
 However, AI boasts many other qualities that can help with automation and improved overall job efficiency.

-AI is already making an impact on the HR industry in the following areas:
+AI is Already Making an Impact on the HR Industry

 - Paying employees more strategically